-The final examination committee is chaired by the Program Director (or his/her designate) and is composed of members of the Research Advisory Committee.
-An external member is optional but recommended.
+The final examination committee is chaired by the Program Director (or their designate) and is composed of members of the Research Advisory Committee.
+The committee may elect to invite an external member with expertise in the area of investigation.

 Scheduling the Seminar and Defense: